JessieConley/solo-project-plikter/README.md

 * Run `npm run client`
 * Navigate to `localhost:3000`

+## How to Use Application
+-- From the home page, a user can sign up to create a new Parent/Guardian account -- Once the user account has been created, the user will advance directly to their user account home page where they can start to add the names of the children they will be working with on responsibilities and behavior by selecting the 'Add Child' button
+-- By clicking the 'Add Child' button, the user will be directed to a form page to add the  name of the child and their date of birth.
+Click the 'Save' button to save this information to the user account and direct to a confirmation page.
+-- After receiving confirmation that the child has been added, the user can click back to their user account page by clicking the 'Home' button
+-- Once arriving back on the user Home page, the child name will be displayed.
+The user can click on their child/s name button to be directed to start creating a responsibility and behavior chart and managing tasks for this child.

+* Don't Fork or Clone.
+Instead, click the `Clone or Download` button and select `Download Zip`.
+* Unzip the project and start with the code in that folder.
+* Create a new GitHub project and push this code to the new repository.
+##
 ## Debugging

 To debug, you will need to run the client-side separately from the server.
 Start the client by running the command `npm run client`.
 Start the debugging server by selecting the Debug button.